Macy's 4th of July Fireworks

 The Macy's 4th of July Fireworks is an annual Independence Day fireworks display held in New York City.
 The fireworks show, usually held over the East River or Hudson River, has been sponsored by Macy's, Inc. each year since 1976, with the exception of 1986 when that year's fireworks display was held as part of Liberty Weekend, marking the restoration and centenary of the Statue of Liberty.
 In recent years, the fireworks have been preceded by live entertainment.

-The event has been televised as a special since 1983 (currently billed as the Macy's 4th of July Fireworks Spectacular), originally airing on WPIX, and being syndicated nationally beginning in 1991.
-In 2000, the special moved to NBC, where it has been broadcast ever since; NBC's current contract runs through 2035, and is bundled with its rights to the Macy's Thanksgiving Day Parade.
+The event has been televised as a special since 1983 (billed as the Macy's 4th of July Fireworks Spectacular), originally airing on WPIX, and syndicated nationally beginning in 1991.
+In 2000, the special moved to NBC, where it has been broadcast ever since; NBC's contract runs through 2035, and is bundled with its rights to the Macy's Thanksgiving Day Parade.

 History

 Background

 The first Macy's fireworks show in New York City was held on July 1, 1958 to celebrate the department store's 100th anniversary.
 The 36-minute-long show was directed by Japanese fireworks expert Toshio Ogatsu and set off from four barges anchored in the Hudson River across from 85th Street on Manhattan's Upper West Side.
 Flight patterns for La Guardia and Idlewild airports were modified during the fireworks display and spectators leaving the event in New Jersey created a traffic jam on Boulevard East in North Bergen that police described as "the worst traffic tieup since Navy Day in 1942."
 Some local residents did not even know what the fireworks were for and one woman said, "I thought they were celebrating the statehood of Alaska."

 From 1959 to 1964, Macy's continued to sponsor an annual fireworks display called "Fireworks-on-the-Hudson" as part of New York's Summer Festival.
 A tragedy struck the fireworks display held on June 23, 1964 when a defective shell failed to climb and ignited the other shells on one of the four barges in the river, killing two men and injuring four others.
 After the accident, Fire Commissioner Edward Thompson mentioned that a ban of similar fireworks displays was being considered by the city, unless remote control was used to set off the pyrotechnics.